remtori/my-website-legacy/README.md

 - And then one more time with a full fledged `react` and `boostrap4`

 - `@preact-v3` is the most recent, most serious attempt at "completing" this project

-## TODO - things i need to work on in order to complete this project

-- [ ] Make a comfy `Home`

-- [ ] Make a usable `Editor`

-- [ ] Make a blog about the development of this site

-## High priority TODO:

-- [ ] Build script for Netlify // Easier when done with local build script